lsst-tstn/tstn-008/ats_deployment_guide.rst

 ---------------

 This is a Windows 10 machine where LabVIEW simulators and tools will run.
 Also, a specific tool to manage to simulator in the Speedgoat is implemented here.
-Nothing special is need in this machine
+Nothing special is needed in this machine.

 Speedgoat
 ---------